Hummus-lovers, are you sitting down? Because I have a recipe that's about to rock your chickpea-centered world upside down.

 Ingredients:

-1/2 cup Earth Balance (buttery stick or spread), room temperature
+1/2 cup Earth Balance (buttery stick or spread), room

 3 cups confectioners sugar